The Economics of Old Buildings

 Assume nothing is insulated

 A friendly landlord tipped me off to knock on my walls.
-I protested–what, to say hello?
-No, it was to listen for a hollow ring.
+I protested — what, to say hello?
+No: listen for a hollow ring.
 Sure enough, my walls sounded like a drum.
-I called MassSave to schedule an inspection.
-What they found I could not believe, my walls had zero insulation.
-I had the fanciful idea that houses of this era were stuffed with wool.
+MassSave came to inspect, and what they found I could not believe: zero insulation.
+I had the fanciful idea that houses of this era were stuffed with horse hair.
 It was wood siding, a few inches of nothing, and the interior plaster-and-lath wall.

 Electrical systems remember every shortcut

-In one unit, the microwave, refrigerator, electric stove, coffee machine and a few lights were all on the same circuit.
-The breaker had triggered so many times that it failed.
-Of course it failed at night, but the tenant was kind and agreed to non-emergency electrician service the following day.
-He separated the microwave and lights onto a new circuit for $450.
-Thankfully the electrical panel had space for the additional breaker.
-There have been no issues since.
+In one unit, the microwave, refrigerator, electric stove, coffee machine, and a few lights all shared one circuit.
+The breaker had tripped so many times that it failed — at night, of course.
+The tenant was kind and accepted non-emergency service the next day, and for $450 an electrician moved the microwave and lights onto their own circuit.
+No issues since.

 Forgiving materials age better than rigid ones

 Foundations went from mortaring big rocks together, to cut stone blocks, to concrete, to reinforced concrete with vapor barriers.
-My building is in the big rocks era.
-I’ll spare you the history of the rocks (just kidding—Ice Age glaciers tilled them up from deep in the ground), but I will share my journey with a damp basement.
-Water is the enemy of field stone foundations.
-It sneaks into cracks, freezes, and widens the crack.
-Over time it finds its way into the basement creating moisture.
-This begets mold and weakens wood beams, among other problems.
-The prior owner had covered most of the dirt floor (another source of moisture) with concrete and installed pipes to route the seeping water to a pump.
-While helpful, the basement was still moist in the spring and summer.
-The final solution came from none other than MassSave.
-Despite my skepticism, they installed a thick plastic sheet over the water’s route and remaining dirt.
+My building is from the big rocks era (the rocks courtesy of Ice Age glaciers, which tilled them up from deep in the ground).
+Water is the enemy of field stone: it sneaks into cracks, freezes, widens them, and eventually finds the basement, where it breeds mold and weakens wood beams.
+The prior owner had capped most of the dirt floor with concrete and piped the seepage to a pump — helpful, but the basement stayed moist through spring and summer.
+The final fix came, despite my skepticism, from MassSave: a thick plastic sheet over the water’s route and the remaining dirt.
 I now get chapped lips walking into the basement.

-Field stone gets a bad rap, but in some ways it’s a great system.
-The lime and stone are comfortable getting wet and drying repeatedly, unlike concrete.
-They also fail slowly and visibly, allowing for repair.
-Concrete foundations can fail without warning, creating a false sense of security.
-These primitive foundations have outlasted early 20th century concrete foundations.
-Many expect them to outlast reinforced midcentury concrete as well.
-The real matchup to watch is modern, insulated concrete form (ICF) foundations and field stone.
-ICF vs field stone foundation failure is the slowest race no one is watching.
-The race will outlast any living person today.
+So don’t discount a building for field stone; discount it for unmanaged water.
+Priced properly, the fix is a pump, a concrete cap, and a plastic sheet — not a foundation replacement.
+Field stone is in some ways a great system: lime and stone are comfortable getting wet and drying repeatedly, unlike concrete, and they fail slowly and visibly, allowing for repair.
+Concrete can fail without warning, creating a false sense of security.
+These primitive foundations have outlasted early 20th century concrete, and many expect them to outlast reinforced midcentury concrete too.
+ICF versus field stone is the slowest race no one is watching; it will outlast any living person today.